 Diane Kenty Esq., is director of the court ADR program for the Maine trial courts, where she administers and serves on all statewide ADR rosters.
 She has mediated hundreds of cases over the last 15 years in a wide range of disputes, including commercial, family and divorce, small claims and community conflicts.
 Diane speaks and writes about mediation frequently and teaches the ADR survey course as adjunct faculty at Maine Law School.
 Formerly an attorney in private practice in Boston, she has volunteered as a consultant on mediation to the courts of Jordan and Odessa, Ukraine.

 Susan Knapp, Ph.
 D., has over 25 years of experience as a manager and trainer and has been a consultant to Fortune 500 companies, universities, government agencies, hospitals and the United States Air Force.
-She has SPHR certification and received her Six Sigma Black Belt training through Acuity and the Ohio State University.
+She has SPHR certification and is certified as a Lean Six Sigma Black Belt and as a leadership coach.

 Logue has been a mediator, facilitator, consensus builder, trainer and consultant since 1986.
 He mediates employment, workplace, commercial, construction, environmental, and other matters.
 Logue has led public policy consensus building work and facilitation on environmental, nuclear and hazardous waste, transportation and human service issues throughout the northeast.
 He has designed and led conflict resolution training programs for numerous organizations in the public and private sector.